guiglass/CustomSceneBuilder/README.md

 ---

-## Or Create A Scene Assets Completely From Scratch:
+## Creating Scene Assets Completely From Scratch:

 First create a .blend file with the scene model and move it into the unity scene: